Erase Wrinkles, Heal Acne and Firm Skin: Is LED Light Therapy Too Good to Be True?

 How to Use an LED Face Mask at Home

 If you're keen to give LED therapy a go at home, it's best to invest in a mask with the appropriate light settings for your skin concerns.
 To get the most out of your investment, Dr Zamani advises following the manufacturer's instructions, unless you've been told by your doctor or dermatologist to use the device differently.
 "I would also recommend building up [the duration of treatment] using the device to [increase] tolerance and reduce the risk of skin feeling dry or irritated," she explains.
-She also advises consulting your doctor or dermatologist if you're using medical-grade skincare or active ingredients to make sure that these won't cause any harmful reactions when combined with LED therapy.
+She also advises consulting your doctor or dermatologist if you're using medical-grade skincare or active skincare ingredients to make sure that these won't cause any harmful reactions when combined with LED therapy.

-Is an at-Home LED Face Mask Worth It?
+Is an At-Home LED Face Mask Worth It?

 So, now that you know everything about LED therapy, you might be asking yourself, is it worth buying an at-home mask?
 In my opinion, an LED face mask is a worthwhile investment if you're looking to tackle specific skincare concerns.
 The treatment has a wide range of benefits, and if used consistently over time, can make significant improvements to your skin.